syncfusion-content/xamarin-docs/Xamarin/Chat/Typing-indicator.md

 {% endhighlight %}
 {% endtabs %}

-## Customize height of the typing indictor view area
+## Customize height of the typing indicator view area

-The SfChat allows to customizing the height of the typing indictor view area by using SfChat.TypingIndicatorViewHeight property.To hide the typing indicator view area by setting SfChat.TypingIndicatorViewHeight property value as 0.
+The SfChat allows to customizing the height of the typing indicator view area by using SfChat.TypingIndicatorViewHeight property.To hide the typing indicator view area by setting SfChat.TypingIndicatorViewHeight property value as 0.

 {% tabs %}
 {% highlight xaml %}